Origin, evolution and function of bacterial extracellular vesicles in the human host-gut microbiome system

 • Investigating multiple bacterial species.

-• Including geographically-distinct healthy human populations.
+• Including geographically distinct healthy human populations.

-• Comparing healthy vs. disease.
+• Comparing healthy vs. disease states.

 Expected Outcomes